awsdocs/vm-import-export-user-guide/doc_source/vmie_prereqs.md

 VM Import/Export supports the following image formats for importing both disks and VMs:
 + Open Virtual Appliance \(OVA\) image format, which supports importing images with multiple hard disks\.
 + Stream\-optimized ESX Virtual Machine Disk \(VMDK\) image format, which is compatible with VMware ESX and VMware vSphere virtualization products\.
 Note that you can only import VMDK files into Amazon EC2 that were created through the OVF export process in VMware\.
-+ Fixed and Dynamic Virtual Hard Disk \(VHD/VHDX\) image formats, which are compatible with Microsoft Hyper\-V and Citrix Xen virtualization products\.
++ Fixed and Dynamic Virtual Hard Disk \(VHD/VHDX\) image formats, which are compatible with Microsoft Hyper\-V, Microsoft Azure, and Citrix Xen virtualization products\.
 + Raw format for importing disks and VMs\.

 ### Instance Types<a name="vmimport-instance-types"></a>